-Ordinary residence determinations contain an insight of how the Secretary of State for Health arrives at determination decisions to resolve disputes.
-This is done by a process of fact finding from the information provided by the local authorities to the dispute for Secretary of State’s consideration.
+Ordinary residence determinations contain an insight into how the Secretary of State for Health and Social Care resolves disputes.
+This is done by a process of fact-finding from the information provided by the local authorities to the dispute for the Secretary of State’s consideration.

 These anonymised determinations are also published to help local authorities make decisions about future cases.
 They are not a substitute for the ordinary residence guidance and directions, or legal advice where necessary.

-Individual ordinary residence determinations are not published by the Department of Health and are only sent to the parties involved in the dispute.
+Individual ordinary residence determinations are not published by the Department of Health and Social Care and are only sent to the parties involved in the dispute.
 This is because determination documents hold personal details of service users and third parties.

 The anonymised ordinary residence determinations are for health and social care sectors such as local authorities and their legal teams as well as the general public.